Port of Tyne: History

+Tyne Improvement Commission

 From 1600 the growth in the export of coal brought prosperity to Newcastle.
-Until the 19th century the port was the responsibility of the City of Newcastle, but navigation became difficult, and in 1850 the Tyne Improvement Commission (TIC) was established to better maintain the port and river.
+Until the 19th century the port was the responsibility of the City of Newcastle, but navigation became difficult, and the Tyne Improvement Commission (TIC) was established by the River Tyne Improvement Act 1850 (13 & 14 Vict. c. lxiii) to better maintain the port and river.
 In 1881 they published a review of their achievements.
 One significant action was the removal by dredging of Kings Meadow Island.
 A major force through this period were the Keelmen.

 The TIC deepened the river to 9.83 metres, and built the North and South Piers, and the Northumberland, Tyne and Albert Edward Docks.
 In 1928 the TIC opened the Tyne Commission Quay at North Shields, now known as the Northumbrian Quay, to handle mail and cargo trade with Bergen in Norway.

+Port of Tyne Authority

-In 1968 the TIC was dissolved and replaced by the Port of Tyne Authority.
+In 1968 the TIC was dissolved and replaced by the Port of Tyne Authority, constituted by the Port of Tyne Reorganisation Scheme 1967 Confirmation Order 1968 (SI 1968/942).
 Since then, with the decline in the coal industry, the port has switched to the export of cars manufactured in the northeast of England.